nasa/openmct/docs/src/guide/index.md

 ### Composite Services

-Composite services are described in the [relevant section](../architecture/Framework.md#Composite-Services) of the framework guide.
+Composite services are described in the [Composite Services](../architecture/framework.md#composite-services) section of the framework guide.

 A component should include the following properties in its extension definition: